dleeftink/QuickSet/readme.md

 ###### `freq: 0 ..
 2 ^ 32`
 Minimum expected count of individual integers (lower frequency bound per integer).
-- Acts as a threshold for integers to qualify for a top-k position.
+- Threshold for integers to qualify for a top-k position.
 - Defaults to `1`.

 ###### `slot: 0 ..
 16`
 Amount of slots to keep track of the top-k most frequent integers in a set.
-- Any value between `0` and `16` sets the top-k `window` size.
+- Values between `0` and `16` set the top-k `window` size.
 - Defaults to `0`.

 ###### `lifo: true || false`